Statement of Anti-Discrimination

 Gerstein Crisis Centre is conscious of the rights of all persons to dignity and respect.
 This statement demonstrates our commitment to the principles of anti-discrimination.
 In doing so, we acknowledge our legal obligations pursuant to the Canadian Charter of Rights and Freedoms and Ontario’s Human Rights Code.

-Gerstein Crisis Centre will protect the right to be free from wrongful discrimination based on race, ancestry, place of origin, colour, ethnic origin, disability, citizenship, creed, sex, sexual orientation, gender identity, age, marital status, and family status, receipt of public assistance, political affiliation, religious affiliation, and record of offences or level of literacy.
+Gerstein Crisis Centre will protect the right to be free from wrongful discrimination based on race, ancestry, place of origin, colour, ethnic origin, disability, citizenship, creed, sex, sexual orientation, gender identity, age, marital and family status, receipt of public assistance, political and religious affiliation, and record of offences or level of literacy.

 We recognize that the experience of discrimination has a direct impact on health and well being.